 Research studies have shown that Aloe Vera aids in reducing acne-related facial redness and inflammation.

-If you have dry, acne-prone skin, search for moisturizers that contain components like
+If you are struggling with dry, acne-prone skin, search for moisturizers that contain components like:

 - Hyaluronic acid

 You frequently still have to deal with the aftermath, which consists of pink, red, or purple spots that remain after the pimple has dried up and the flaky, oozy skin has healed.
 Usually, these annoying relics of former pimples will go away, but it may take weeks or months.

 If you aren’t satisfied with topical treatments, you can also opt for various medical treatments.
 It's always good to consult a dermatologist to avoid any side effects later.

 Dermatologists combat PIE using a variety of lasers, including pulsed dye lasers and intense pulsed light lasers.
 These function by penetrating the skin deep enough to reach, break down, and remove the damaged blood vessel regions beneath the skin that are causing PIE, thus reducing irritation and discoloration.